8. Capacitor Discharge Bonder (2026)

 Deepseek approved of my idea to parallel them by soldering them on top of each, minimising inductance.

-The large number is also beneficial in finding matching resistors out of the 5% tolerance.
+The large number is also beneficial in finding matching resistors out of the 5% tolerance although when I came to measure them, I found most were close to spot-on.

 Deepseek now recommended starting with 5Ω: